 * The cost of insuring Greek, Portuguese and Spanish government debt rose to record highs Friday on mounting fears about debt defaults.
 Many investors had their eyes on Portugal, where parliament was to vote on a regional financing bill seen as a crucial test of the government's ability to curb public spending.

-* The Obama administration's proposal to limit risk-taking by major banks in the wake of the financial crisis could affect about 10 percent of Goldman Sachs Group Inc's net revenues, a senior company executive told a U.S. Senate committee.
+* The Obama administration's proposal to limit risk-taking by major banks in the wake of the financial crisis could affect about 10 percent of Goldman Sachs Group Inc's

 * U.S. stocks suffered their worst losses in more than nine months on Thursday on fears over euro zone debt and an unexpected rise in U.S. claims for jobless insurance.
 The S&P 500 <.SPX> fell 3.1 percent.